What We Believe

 The Holy Scriptures

 We believe the Scriptures—both the Old and New Testaments—to be the verbally inspired Word of God, written by men in God’s control, inerrant and infallible in the original manuscripts and the final authority in faith and life.
-We accept the grammatical-historical system of interpretation1 of the Scriptures, and accept the historical record of the Bible as accurate and adequate.2 (2 Tim.
+We accept the literal, grammatical-historical system of interpretation1 of the Scriptures, and accept the historical record of the Bible as accurate and adequate2 (2 Tim.
 3:15-17; 2 Pet.
-1:20,21; Ps.
+1:20, 21; Ps.
 19:7-9).

 The Person and Work of the Father

 We believe God the Father to be the first person of the Trinity.
 As part of the Trinity, God the Father is distinct both in His relationship to the other members of the Godhead and in His works as part of the Trinity.
-Within the Godhead, the Father is distinct in that He begets the Son and the Holy Spirit proceeds from Him (John 1:14; 15:26).
-Although all works of God are the acts of a Triune God8, some acts are especially ascribed to the Father, such as creation (Eph.
+Although all works of God are the acts of a Triune God, some acts are especially ascribed to the Father, such as creation8 (Eph.
 3:9; Heb.
 12:9), election (1 Pet.
 1:2; Eph.
 1:4), redemption (John 6:37; 17:4-7), and the predetermining of all things (Eph.
 1:5; John 5:30).
 God the Father is also distinct in that He is seen as the Father of the second member of the Trinity (John 1:18; 14:13) and the spiritual Father of all who believe in Him (Matt.
 5:45; 1 John 3:1).

 The Person and Work of Christ